tylertroy/video2sprites/README.md

 # video2spritegen
-A tutorial demonstrating animation techniques for game development using freely-available videos, and software.
+An image batch processing tutorial for extracting frames from chroma key videos to generate sprite sheets using bash, ffmpeg, and imagemagick.

+## Introduction
 It is commonly said that gameplay is everything but sometimes ugly graphics can detract from an otherwise fun game.
-As much as we might care to deny, many programmers are bereft of an eye for graphical design.
-Worse yet, your "classic" graphics in all of their 8-bit pallete glory might actually prevent a would-be player from ever taking the time to give your game a go.

-Thankfully in the age of the world wide web, many free graphical resources are available to spruce up your game-play gem.
-With the help of a little Linux piping and the myriad of free sofwares you can create beautiful sprite-based animations with the stroke of a key or two.
+So why not take advantage of the plethora of free film making green screen content available on the internet?

-In this tutorial we're going to programatically generate a series of sprites from free-to-use videos and combine them into a sprite sheet for incorporation into your game creations.
+In this tutorial we're going to extract the frames of a video for processing, and combining to create a sprite sheet with transparent backgrounds for incorporation into your game.
 We'll be using the bash shell in Linux and pygame but these techniques can be adapted to your favorite OS or game development platform.

-Let's start with the tools you'll need.
+Using python, ffmpeg, imagemagick, and the power of Linux piping, you will learn to:

+* download youtube video
+* extract image frames from video
+* batch process frames for
+  * cropping
+  * chroma key frames
+  * edge blur
+  * rescale
+* montage frames to create sprite sheet
+* test sprite sheet animation with pygame

 ## Tools